 While Fathom will not be held responsible for inappropriate uses of either the Fathom platform or any personal information obtained through its use, Fathom reserves the right to, when possible and in line with its legitimate interests (see “Legitimate Interests” section below), support any user that has been wronged by another user through abuse of the Fathom platform through appropriate action.

 We are committed to protecting your information.
-In order to prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
+In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 Under the UK GDPR we will rely on one or more of the following legal bases for processing your personal data: